 Kachi Class VS Gashira Class

-MUSTACHES: Kachi class menpō’s can be ordered with or without synthetic mustache.
-Gashira class menpō feature a traditional mustaches made from natural hair, with a wider variety of options.
+MUSTACHES: Kachi class menpō’s can be ordered with or without a synthetic mustache.
+Gashira class menpō feature a traditional mustache made from natural hair, with a wider variety of options.

 NOSE: The nose of Kachi class menpō cannot be removed from the mask.
 The Gashira are more traditional, featuring a removable nose for safety as well as ease of speaking, eating or drinking.

-LACING: The Kachi Menpō have basic cotton or synthetic odoshi on the throat guard (tare).
+LACING: The Kachi Menpō have a basic cotton or synthetic odoshi on the tare (throat guard).
 The Gashira menpo feature high quality cotton odoshi on the tare.

-HOOKS: Gashira Class Menpō will always come with Ori-Kugi hooks on either side, which are used to help secure the mask when the kabuto is tied in place on the head.
+Gashira Class Menpō will always come with Ori-Kugi hooks on either side.
+These are used to help secure the mask when the kabuto is tied in place on the head.
 Kachi Class Menpō are not guaranteed to come with these hooks.

 BRASS FITTINGS: Laced Kachi dō lack the the Brass Fittings that come with Gashira class dō.

-GROMMETS: The Kachi dō do not come with brass ring supports for the holes in the armor.
-Gashira Class armor has grommets to strengthen the holes and protect any lacing, as well as add embellishment to the armor.
+GROMMETS: The Kachi dō’s do not come with brass ring supports for the holes in the armor.
+Gashira Class armor has a grommet to strengthen the holes and protect any lacing, as well as add embellishment to the armor.

-HINGES: Kachi dō come with removable hinge pins on both sides, but have cords on one side only.
-The Gahsira dō features removable hinge pins as well, but have an optional cord that can be used to secure the dō for better fitting if the hinge is removed.
+HINGES: Kachi dō’s come with removable hinge pins on both sides, but they only have cords on one side.
+The Gashira dō features removable hinge pins as well, but they have an optional cord that can be used to secure the dō for a better fit if the hinge is removed.

-LACING: Kachi dō use basic cotton or synthetic odoshi, while Gashira dō use high quality cotton odoshi.
+LACING: Kachi dō’s use basic cotton or synthetic odoshi.
+Gashira dō’s use high quality cotton odoshi.

-LINING: Kachi dō are lined along the inside with cloth.
-Gashira dō are lined along the inside with leather.
+LINING: Kachi dō’s are lined along the inside with cloth.
+Gashira dō’s are lined along the inside with leather.

-RIVETS: Raised Rivets cannot be guaranteed on Kachi Class dō.
+RIVETS: Raised Rivets cannot be guaranteed on Kachi Class dō’s.
 Extra care will be taken on rivet specifications if Gashira armors are ordered.

-SHOULDER PADDING: Gashira Class dō come with extra shoulder padding for added comfort and protection.
-Kachi dō lack this, but it can be ordered as a separate item for an additional fee.
+SHOULDER PADDING: Gashira Class dō’s come with extra shoulder padding for added comfort and protection.
+Kachi dō’s lack this.
+It can be ordered as a separate item for an additional fee.

-TOGGLES: Kachi Class dō use plastic toggles on the armor, while Gashira Class armors use more traditional toggles made from iron.
+TOGGLES: Kachi Class dō’s use plastic toggles on the armor.
+Gashira Class armors use more traditional toggles made from iron.

 BRASS FITTINGS: Gashira Sode have decorative brass fittings at the top and sides.
 Kachi Sode do not come with these decorative fittings.

 BRASS RINGS: Gashira Sode have decorative brass fittings along the side with holding rings.
-These rings will be fitted with a tasselled rope, which ties to the backside of the dō to secure the sode, keeping them from falling forward.
-These ropes are Red by default, you can request gold or white in the order comment’s section and we will change them if available.
+These rings will be fitted with a tasselled rope which ties to the back-side of the dō to secure the sode, keeping them from falling forward.
+These ropes are Red by default, or you can request gold or white in the order comment section and we will change them if available.
 Kachi Sode lack both of these features but can be added using advanced options on the order page.

-CLOTH BACKING: Kachi Sode come plain, and do not have a backing.
-Gashira Sode are backed in cloth, which strengthen the shoulder plates, as well as protect other parts of the armor from scratching or snagging.
+Kachi Sode come plain, and do not have a backing.
+Gashira Sode are backed in cloth, which strengthens the shoulder plates, as well as protecting other parts of the armor from scratching or snagging.

-CHAINMAIL: Kachi kote are made with simple chain made to simulate real chainmail, while Gashira kote are made with traditional Japanese style chainmail, which provides extra protection and security.
+CHAINMAIL: Kachi kote are made with simple chain and made to simulate real chainmail, while Gashira kote are made with traditional Japanese style chainmail.
+This provides extra protection and security.

-GROMMETS: Kachi kote are built solidly, but do not have the extra brass grommets that Gashira Class Kote have, which can be used to replace or add extra roping to support the sleeve on the arms.
+GROMMETS: Kachi kote are built solidly, but do not have the extra brass grommets that Gashira Class Kote have.
+They can also be used to replace or add extra roping to support the sleeve on the arms.

 THUMB: Gashira kote are made with a jointed thumb guard, which adds flexibility to the hand section when gripping a weapon.
 Kachi kote lack this feature, and instead have a solid piece of metal covering the thumb.